 based LTIP unit awards under the heading "All Other Share Awards: Number of Shares or Units" granted on January 1, 2022 for Mr. Nordhagen, Ms. Fischer, Mr. Cramer and Mr. Togashi and granted on August 26, 2022 for Mr. Cramer under our long-term equity based L1IP unit awards under the heading "All Other Share Awards: Number of Shares or Units" granted on January 1, 2022 for Mr. Nordhagen, Ms. Fscher, Mr. Cramer and Mr. Togashi and granted on August 26, 2022 for Mr. Cramer and Mr. Togashi and granted on August 26, 2022 for Mr. Cramer under our long-term equity incentive plan as described above in "Compensation Discussion and Analysis=Elements of our Compensation Discussion and Analysis=Elements of our Compensation Program-Long-Term Equity Incentive Compensation."
-(3) Reflects the aggregate grant date fair value in accordance with ASC Topic 718 based upon (i) \$69.20 per unit for the time-based awards granted on January 1, 2022 and \$55.46 per unit for the time-based award granted on August 26, 2022, respectively, in connection with our long-term equity incentive plan, which represents the number of units and value of the awards at the arger tart at the assumptions used to calculate the grant date.
-The assumptions used to scaluate the grant date the grant date.
-The assumptions used to calculate the grant date the grant date the Consolidated Financial Statements included in our annual report on Form 10-K for the year ended December 31, 2022, which was filed with the SEC on February 27, 2023.
+(3) Reflects the aggregate grant date fair value in accordance with ASC Topic 718 based upon (i) \$69.20 per unit for the time-based awards granted on January 1, 2022 and \$55.46 per unit for the time-based award granted on August 26, 2022, respectively, in connection with our long-term equity incentive plan, which represents the number of units and value of the awards at the arger tartet arget levels on the grant date.
+The assumptions used to aclaulate the grant date the grant date the awards are set forth under Note 9 of the Notes to the Consolidated Financial Statements included in our annual report on Form 10-K for the year ended December 31, 2022, which was filed with the SEC on February 27, 2023.